Dungyichao/OPC_Data_Access/README.md

         </tr>
         <tr>
               <td align="center">Open Platform Communications (OPC)</td>
               <td align="left">OPC can be devided into server and client.
 Server will be the one to communicate with FCS, while client will be the one to ask server to communicate and then receive data in FCS.
 Client can then process these data.
-There are multiple vendor (such as Kepware, OPC Expert, Advosol) who can provide OPC server software and corresponding library for development.
-These vendors should provide industry standard, so the program you developed should be able to run on different OPC server with a little twist.
+There are multiple vendor (such as Kepware, OPC Expert, Advosol) who can provide OPC server software and corresponding library for development. </br> </br>These vendors should provide industry standard, so the program you developed should be able to run on different OPC server with a little twist.
 For example, the program I developed on Kepserver (Kepware) to collect data can also run on Yokogawa's EXAOPC server when appyling vendor's library.</td>
         </tr>
     </tbody>
 </table>